THatWAGuy/16x16-Sandbox/README.md

 ## To-do list

-* 1 - add interactions between blocks
-* 2 - make the world bigger than 16 blocks (and also change the name after that)
+* 1 - make the world bigger than 16 blocks (and also change the name after that)
+* 2 - add the player
+* 3 - add interactions between blocks
-* 3 - add particles
+* 4 - add particles
-* 4 - add liquids
+* 5 - add liquids

 ### ***THIS IS A SIDE-PROJECT!!***